The Core Program for B.E. and B.S. degree students outside of the College of Arts & Letters

 Beyond CAL 103/CAL 105, students may choose any humanities/social science course that qualifies for humanities credit (the former A/B distinction has been eliminated for students who enroll in or after fall 2011).
 The following distribution requirements apply: At least one course must be at the 100/200-level and at least one course at the 300/400-level.
 Courses must cover at least two different disciplines within CAL.
 These courses may be taken in almost any order, but some upper-division classes in CAL have pre-requisites on the 100/200-level, and some programs strongly encourage students to take a 100/200-level class before undertaking upper-division classes.
 Students should discuss their study plans with their CAL advisor regularly.
 (Students can consider their instructors in the Freshman Experience their CAL advisors.)

 Note: Not all courses offered at the College of Arts and Letters fulfill general humanities requirements.
-Among these are Art and Music courses, such as studio or lab classes, musical performance groups, internships, and English skills courses.
+Among these are Visual Arts and Music courses, such as studio or lab classes, musical performance groups, internships, foreign language, and English skills courses.
 These courses may be taken as free electives in various programs.

 Conversely, only classes taught at the College of Arts and Letters or classes approvable for transfer qualify for humanities credits.
 CAL classes in the humanities and social sciences, and analogous classes in art, music, and theater, typically are designated as writing-intensive and include significant composition and oral communication requirements.
 CAL classes also may be taken as general education electives in all disciplines as approved by advisors in students' areas of concentration.